Pat reminds me to dig deeper into amber, highly valued by Kings and royalty way way back when we had Kings and royalty.

 Tunneling deeper, I start walking to the Museum of Ambar at 454 Calle Arzobismo Merino Street in the Zona Colonia, four blocks from the Plaza Colon.

 Street numbers increase, as I walk.
 There is a 452 Merino street and 454 is just after 452, on a corner on my side of the street.
 Odd numbers on one side of the street and even numbers on the other seems to have some kind of universal mojo.

-Brunilda, standing inside, at the front door, opens the front door and welcomes me, and soon gives me a fifteen minute personal tour of the museo and retail shop
+Brunilda, standing inside the Museo’s front door, opens it and welcomes me, and soon gives me a fifteen minute personal tour of the museo and its retail shop

 - Amber is tree sap preserved in the Earth, as old as 360 million years.

 - Amber, under heat, turns into its original gummy state.

 - Jurassic Park popularized amber with its Hollywood premise of bringing dinosaurs back to life by extracting DNA from insects caught inside it, then using the DNA to create dinosaurs.